 Marketing and Design

-Visual tracking offers you the opportunity to better understand your customers and what holds their interest.
+Visual technology tracking offers you the opportunity to understand better your customers and what holds their interest.
 You can utilize the objective data you collect to streamline workflow and improve usability.
 You can see what features draw a user’s attention and what they avoid.
 From packaging and ad design to the layout of your online store, you can gather information on what works and avoid gambling on updates or new features.

 Eye tracking also shows promise for improving research and the diagnosis process in the medical field.
 There have already been several studies connecting eye movements and data collected by eye trackers with medical diagnoses.
 We’ve listed a few examples below.